Ecclesiastes and the Second Naiveté

 But it’s only a matter of time before reality tests that creed.

-Ecclesiastes meets us right there.
 The Preacher’s questions are our own: “So… what’s the point?”
 “Why even bother?”
 “Why should I fear God if the same fate overtakes the wise and the fool?” (see Eccl 2:14–16).

-This is not a comfortable place, but it’s definitly necessary.
-Real faith is not built on denial, and the Preacher knows this.
-He refuses to let us tape a happy ending onto the story.
 His gift to us is raw honesty about life ‘below the sun,’ in the imminent, in mortality.
 It gives voice to those who feel like outsiders in church, who sit quietly through cheerful songs and wonder, “Does anyone here see what I see?”

 Second Naiveté: A Hard-Won Trust

 Paul Ricœur spoke of a “second naiveté”—a faith that comes after suspicion, after criticism, after the hard questions have been asked.
 It’s not a return to childhood innocence, but something deeper, more weathered.
-It’s the “fear of God” the Preacher lands on in the final verses—not a cowering dread, but a posture of awe, humility, and obedience in a world that cannot be tamed.

 “Fear God and keep his commandments, for this is the whole duty of man” (Eccl 12:13).
 This is a decision, not a resignation, to live with open hands, to trust God not because the world makes sense but because He is good, even when the world isn’t.

 And here’s the secret Ecclesiastes doesn’t say outloud but implies loudly: “under the sun” isn’t all there is.
 The Preacher’s relentless honesty isn’t meant to drive us to despair, but to unmask our misplaced hopes and point us toward a better one: a hope “above the sun.”
 The disappointments of the imminent—of the here and now—are meant to stir our hearts for the transcendent.
-When everything under the sun fails to satisfy, Ecclesiastes dares us to lift our eyes and remember: there is more.
+When everything under the sun fails to satisfy, Ecclesiastes dares us to lift our eyes and remember: there’s more.

-Second naivete is not a naive hope that tomorrow under the sun will be brighter.
+Second naiveté is not a naive hope that tomorrow under the sun will be brighter.
 It’s a childlike trust that eternity is real, that the God who made us has planted “eternity in our hearts” (Eccl 3:11).
-True hope doesn’t settle for what is passing.
-It aches for what is permanent.
-It longs for the day when the sun itself will fade but the Light above will never fail.

-And then, to look up, to hope for something more than life “under the sun.”
+Look up to hope for something more than life “under the sun.”
 To hunger for the “new heavens and new earth” that Christ promises, where the shadows lift and meaning is finally made full.

 That’s the journey: from naïve hope, through desert honesty, to a childlike faith reborn.
 Not in this world’s promises, but in the promise of the One who holds eternity in his hands.

-Maybe, just maybe, that’s what faith really looks like.
+Maybe that’s what faith really looks like.